Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Compare the different travel classes offered by SNCB and NS when traveling from Liège to Maastricht.

-Onboard services on SNCB and NS
+What are the onboard services on SNCB and NS?

 Discover more about the onboard services offered on trains from Liège to Maastricht.